I have come to the conclusion that most executive education of any reputation and high fees, is based upon five pillars:

 1. The provision of conceptual frames toolkits and language.
 These help to navigate and provide conceptual comfort.
 Not a bad one.

 2. Retrospective data analysis of dubious predictive value, populated with great deal of clustering fallacies, labelled as ‘research’.
 Not even the often fuzzy ‘social research’ is as bad as ‘business research’ [We have interviewed 1000 CEOs and our research indicates that their 3 keys for the future are innovation, execution and culture’]

-3. A Pick and Mix library of justifications and legitimizations that can look as solid and cohesive logic even if there isn’t one: For traditional leadership, pick GE and Jack Welsh; for transformation pick IBM; for really really good story, Jobs and Apple, for sexy structure going bad, pick Zappos; for ethics and values or lack of pick Enron and if you want to impress with a quote, get McKinsey Quarterly.
+3. A Pick and Mix library of justifications and legitimizations that can look as solid and cohesive logic even if there isn’t one: For traditional leadership, pick GE and Jack Welsh; for transformation pick IBM; for a really, really good story, Jobs and Apple, for sexy structure going bad, pick Zappos; for ethics and values or lack of, pick Enron and if you want to impress with a quote, get McKinsey Quarterly.

 5. Weak or complete lack of Critical Thinking that reinforces the impression of ‘business organizations’ having a solid narrative, a solid body and a solid logic.

 Most MBAs operate that way.
 Most Executive Leadership Programmes are built that way.